Wang Model 360E Calculator

 Document Courtesy Gene McGough

 The power supply provides voltages to the backplane for distribution to the circuit boards, as well as to the remote keyboard connector, providing power to the keyboard/display unit.
-It appears that somewhere along the line, Wang added small circuit breakers to the main logic supplies.
-Two externally resettable circuit breakers are installed such that it is clear that they were an afterthought, not included in the original design of the electronic package.
-I have seen earlier versions of the 300-series E-type electronics package that do not have these circuit breakers.
+It appears that somewhere along the line, Wang added circuit breakers to the main logic supplies.
+Two externally re-settable circuit breakers are installed such that it is clear that they were an afterthought, not included in the original design of the electronic package.
+I have seen earlier versions of the 300-series E-type electronics packages that do not have these circuit breakers.

 The Wang 4000 Computing System